Halo headlights: History

-It's important to note that while halo headlights can be a great addition to your BMW E39, it's important to ensure that the installation is done properly and in compliance with local laws and regulations.
-Some jurisdictions may have restrictions on the use of aftermarket lighting, or specific requirements for headlight color and intensity.
-Be sure to check with your local authorities or a trusted automotive professional before making any modifications to your vehicle's lighting.

 Halo headlights were called corona rings by BMW.
 Through constant improvement in technology, halo headlights could serve as daytime running lights (DRL) and also as evening city lights.
 Originally powering their halo headlights with halogen bulbs that used a fiber optic system to transmit the light along the ring channel, BMW soon replaced this source of illumination with super-bright energy-saving LEDs that powered corona light rings.

 Modern BMW-designed halo rings are part of the BMW bi-xenon headlights.
 A signature element that served to distinguish BMW vehicles on the road, halo headlights were soon borrowed by other automakers.
 For instance, the Chevrolet Camaro and the Chevrolet Impala were equipped with halo-ring headlights.

 Commenting on the new 2014 Chevrolet Impala design that utilized LED halo rings, Steve McCabe, the lead creative designer for Impala, said: “Impala’s new-look headlamps required a significant amount of attention to detail...
 As a result they help give the car a premium appearance.”